antaldaniel/dataandlyrics/content/post/2020-11-17-recommendation-analysis/index.md

 tags = ["listen-local", "big-data", "recommendations", "streaming", "spotify"]

 summary = "You need to have 1000x more followers to double the routes leading to your artist profile and recordings with the current algorithms.
-We need new recommendation engines to dig out from a pile of international hits the local artists."
+We need new recommendation engines to dig out the local artists buried under a pile of international hits."

 projects = ["listen-local"]